After initial setup, you can access device settings under the Edit > Device Settings menu. Click on the images to expand to full size.

 This is the working size of your laser bed.
 Set this to the maximum X and Y travel for your laser.
 Note that this setting on GRBL & DSP devices does not affect the laser itself, it's just to tell LightBurn how large the work area of the laser is.

-If your laser output is mirrored horizontally or vertically, move the dot to the opposite corner, horizontally or vertically, depending on the direction that the output is mirrored, and that will correct it.
+If your laser output is mirrored horizontally or vertically when compared to the view in LightBurn, move the Device Origin to the opposite corner to correct it.

 Z Axis Controls¶